Spring 2017 Fellows

-Moreton is a Postdoc Fellow with the Andrew W. Mellon Sawyer Seminar, "Cultural and Textual Exchanges: The Manuscript Across Pre-Modern Eurasia," which brings scholars of history, art history, and religion, scientists, book conservators and practitioners together to chart cultural exchanges across pre-modern Asia and Europe (c.
+Moreton was a Postdoctoral Fellow with the Andrew W. Mellon Sawyer Seminar, "Cultural and Textual Exchanges: The Manuscript Across Pre-Modern Eurasia," which brought scholars of history, art history, and religion, scientists, book conservators and practitioners together to chart cultural exchanges across pre-modern Asia and Europe (c.
 400-1450 CE).

 Dr. Vecera is Herman J. and Eileen S. Schmidt Chair of the UI Department of Psychological and Brain Sciences.
 He received his PhD from the Department of Psychology at Carnegie Mellon University and his BS from the Department of Psychology at the University of Oregon.